ramapriyan912001/tp/docs/UserGuide.md

 * add expense /des Koi /by Jake 20.00 /for Justin, Raj, Keith
 * add expense /des Souvenirs for friends /by Tom 20.00 Joan 30.00 Nicholas 10.00 /for Tom, Joan, Nicholas, Keith, Raj

+### Viewing a shared expense: `expense`
+Returns a message containing all existing expenses within the active travel group.
+Expenses are sorted from most recent to least recent.

+Format: `expense INDEX`

+* GROUP_ID argument is mandatory
+* GROUP_ID must represent the id of an existing travel group

+Examples:
+* `group` followed by `expense 1` shows all the expenses of the 1st travel group in the group list.

 ### Deleting a shared expense: `delete expense`

 Deletes a shared expense from the currently active travel group.